21shield/fewpjs-js-fundamentals-collections/README.md

 When we provide a negative index, the JavaScript engine knows to start counting from the last element in the `Array` instead of the first.

+***DO NOT read about slice() and shrug and move on.
+It's used everywhere in JavaScript code and having to look up it's parameters every time is a major time-loss.
+Memorize its call format now.***

 ### `.splice()`